 Makita 2012NB – If you are running low on space and noise is an issue, then this with its powerful performance is recommended.

 Wen 6550 12.5-inch Planer– If you are just starting out, this is our top pick.
 It’s one of the most durable products on the list and while it may lack the cutting quality and accuracy of the top end models, for beginners, at such a low cost it’s simply an ideal investment.

-Bosch PL2632K Planer – This one is an absolute beast.
-With an intelligent design, it gives the best results when it comes to door trimming and framing tasks.
+Bosch PL2632K Planer – Being awarded the best-value-for-money thickness planer for 2017!
+Bosch PL2632K is an absolute beast.
+The planer brings out some of the best results when it comes to door trimming and framing tasks.